I Am that I Am: Roman Catholicism

-St. Augustine of Hippo and St. Thomas Aquinas, Doctors of the Church, identified the Being of Exodus 3:14 with the ', who is God Himself, and, in metaphysics, the Being in the strong or intensive sense in whom one has all the determinations of every being in their highest degree of perfection.
+Augustine of Hippo and Thomas Aquinas, Doctors of the Church, identified the Being of Exodus 3:14 with the ', who is God himself, and, in metaphysics, the Being in the strong or intensive sense in whom one has all the determinations of every being in their highest degree of perfection.
 Therefore, this Being is actuality of every actuality (or pure Act) and perfection of all perfections.
 In Him, solely essence and existence (Actus essendi) are identified.
 While St. Augustine had a general intuition of Him, His philosophical formulation came only with St. Aquinas.

 Other views

 The South Indian sage Ramana Maharshi mentions that of all the definitions of God, "none is indeed so well put as the biblical statement 'I am that I am.
-He maintained that although Hindu scripture contains similar statements, the Mahavakyas, these are not as direct as given in Exodus.
+He maintained that although Hindu scripture contains similar statements, the Mahavakyas, these are not as direct as given in the Hebrew Bible’s Book of Exodus.
 Further the "I am" is explained by Sri Nisargadatta Maharaj as an abstraction in the mind of the Stateless State, of the Absolute, or the Supreme Reality, called Parabrahman: it is pure awareness, prior to thoughts, free from perceptions, associations, memories.
 Parabrahman is often considered to be a cognate term for the Supreme Being in Hinduism.

 Victor P. Hamilton suggests "some legitimate translations ..: (1) 'I am who I am'; (2) 'I am who I was'; (3) 'I am who I shall be'; (4) 'I was who I am'; (5) 'I was who I was'; (6) 'I was who I shall be'; (7) 'I shall be who I am'; (8) 'I shall be who I was'; (9) 'I shall be who I shall be'."

 The Bahá'í Faith reference to "I Am" can be found on page 316 of The Dawn-Breakers:

 "I am," thrice exclaimed the Báb, "I am, I am, the promised One!
 I am the One whose name you have for a thousand years invoked, at whose mention you have risen, whose advent you have longed to witness, and the hour of whose Revelation you have prayed God to hasten.
 Verily I say, it is incumbent upon the peoples of both the East and the West to obey My word and to pledge allegiance to My person."